w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

   becomes very big.
 - **Memory:** 2GB - 8GB.
 2GB is really the minimum memory you should operate your validator with, anything less than this make build times too inconvenient.
 For better performance you can bump it up to 4GB or 8GB, but anything more than that is probably over-kill.
+In order to compile the binary yourself you will likely need ~8GB.
 - **CPU:** 1 - 2.
 One CPU is okay, but 2 is better.
 Again, this is a performance preference.

 On most cloud service providers, these specs are usually within the $10 - $20 per month range.